stubailo/conways-game-of-life/README.md

 rendering, and events.

 ### Rendering code
+#### Issues
+Needs to make it easy to render in different ways, needs to be independent from data.

 #### Options
 One option is a model-view like architecture where the game model throws events on change, causing a re-render of the game board.
 This has the advantage of supporting many nice features and allowing easy switching of different